The greatest common divisor of two integers

 This calculator determines the greatest common divisor of two integers using Euclidean algorithm

-You start building sequence of numbers.
-First one is greatest of two integers, second is opposite, third is remainder of division of two previous numbers, forth is remainder of division of second and third one, etc. Last remainder before zero is the answer.
+You start building a sequence of numbers.
+The first one is the greatest of two integers; the second is the opposite; the third is the remainder of the division of two previous numbers; the fourth is the remainder of the division of the second and third one, etc. The last remainder before zero is the answer.

 I'll show by example.